microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Greater Invisibility:** Subject is invisible for 10 rounds/level and can attack.

-**Minor Creation:** Create one cloth or wood object.
+**Minor Creation:** Create one real cloth or wood object.

-**Phantasmal Killer:** A fearsome illusion deals 3d6 damage to one creature.
+**Phantasmal Killer:** A fearsome illusion terrifies one creature, dealing 5d8 damage.

-**Rainbow Pattern:** Lights Fascinate creatures whose HP is less than double your HP for Concentration+1 round/level.
+**Rainbow Pattern:** Lights Fascinate creatures whose HP is less than double your HP for 2d4 + 1 round/level.

 ### 5th-Level Illusionist Spells